Scherzo in D minor (Rachmaninoff)

 Scherzo in D minor is Sergei Rachmaninoff's earliest surviving composition for orchestra, composed when he was a student at the Moscow Conservatory.
-It takes between four and five minutes to play.

-The manuscript is dated 5-21 February 1888, when Rachmaninoff was still only 14.
+The manuscript is dated 5–21 February 1888, when Rachmaninoff was still only 14.
 An unknown hand has changed this date to 1887.
 It is dedicated to his cousin Alexander Siloti, and it was intended to be part of a larger work because it is headed "Third movement".

 The model for the work is the Scherzo from Felix Mendelssohn's incidental music for Shakespeare's A Midsummer Night's Dream.
 Rachmaninoff had earlier transcribed Pyotr Ilyich Tchaikovsky's Manfred Symphony for two pianos, and the Scherzo also has echoes of that work.